Orange juice: Manufacture of "not from concentrate"

 Finishers have a screw-type design that comprises a conical helical screw enclosed in a cylindrical screen with perforations the size of 0.020 to 0.045 inches.
 Thereafter, the finished orange juice flows through blending tanks where the juice is tested for acid and soluble solids.
 At this stage, sugar can be added to the juice depending on if the product will be a sweetened or unsweetened beverage.
 Following blending, the orange juice is deaerated where the air is incorporated into the juice during extraction.
 The benefits of deaeration include the elimination of foaming, which improves the uniformity of can fill and improvement regarding the efficiency of the heat exchanger.
 Orange peel oil is essential for maximum flavor, but according to U.S. standards for Grades of Canned Orange Juice, 0.03% of recoverable oil is permitted.
 Deoiling through the use of vacuum distillation is the mechanism used to regulate the amount of peel oil in the juice.
 Condensation separates the oil and the aqueous distillate, which is returned to the juice.

 The next step is one of the most vital in the processing of orange juice.
 Pasteurization is important in destroying naturally occurring enzymes that are associated with deterioration of the juice.
 Pectinesterase is infamous for its deteriorative activity in orange juice.
 In the pasteurization process, the juice is generally rapidly heated to 197 °F for about 40 seconds.
 Several industry leaders use flash pasteurization, which is carried out by tubular or plate-type heat exchangers.
 In order to prevent overheating, turbulent flow is vital to heat the juice rapidly.
 Cans are filled with the pasteurized juice and inverted immediately to allow the juice to sterilize the inside parts of the lid.
 The orange juice filled can is sealed and cooled to 90 to 100 °F by spinning on the conveyor belt under cool water sprays.
 Quality of storage is determined by time and temperature.
 Juice must be stored at cool temperatures to prevent deterioration.

 Standards and regulations

-Regulations in Canada

-For Canadian markets, orange juice must be the fruit juice obtained from clean, sound, and mature oranges.
-The juice must also contain a minimum of 1.20 milliequivalents of free amino acids per 100 millilitres, contain a minimum of 115 milligrams of potassium per 10 milliliters, and possess a minimum absorbance value for total polyphenolics of 0.380.
-Sweeteners such as sugar, invert sugar, dextrose or glucose solids may be added.
-The orange juice must have a Brix reading of at least 9.7, excluding the sweetening ingredients, and contain between 0.5 and 1.8 percent of acid by weight calculated as anhydrous citric acid.
-Added orange essences, orange oils and orange pulp adjusted in accordance with good manufacturing practice is permitted.
-Orange juice is also permitted to contain sugar, invert sugar, dextrose in dry form, glucose solids, a Class II preservative, amylase, cellulase and pectinase.